zno-man/image-saver-from-clipboard/README.md

 # image-saver-from-clipboard

 WHAT IT DOES
-save images from the clip board in just a click, yeah thats pretty much what it does
+<br>save images from the clip board in just a click, yeah thats pretty much what it does

 WHAT IT USES
 it uses the pillow library in python to grab a single image from the clipboard , note that it must be the selected item in the clipboard.